jhofman/msd2015/_drafts/2015-03-13-final-project.md

 categories: homework
 ---

+The final project is for you to
+(i) apply techniques
-The main objective of the final project is for you to apply techniques we've discussed in class to real-world data.
-Simple techniques that work reasonably well and scale to practical problems are preferred over advanced techniques that show marginal improvement over baselines at the expense of complexity, computational cost, or lack of interpretability.
+we've discussed in class to real-world data and (ii) communicate these results and your interpretation of these results.
+Simple techniques that
+work reasonably well and scale to practical problems are preferred over advanced techniques that show marginal improvement over baselines at the expense of complexity, computational cost, or lack of interpretability.